Correlated Event Excesses in LHC SUSY Searches at 7 & 8 TeV: New Physics or Conspiring Noise?: A Multi-Axis 2

-Notice that we did not project the muon channel for the 9.7 \fb CMS 8 TeV light stop search.
-The reason for this omission can be found in Ref.~\cite{CMS-PAS-SUS-12-023}, where the data table exhibits that the muon channel is in a deficit mode for all seven search regions.
-This would seem to belie a random statistical anomaly, though we shall not speculate as to whether this was caused by an overestimated background for the muon channel, or another unknown systematic inconsistency.
-All the same, if in fact the background had experienced a global upward fluctuation or overestimation, this would indeed have suppressed the signal significance of the muon and combined electron+muon channels in the 9.7 \fb data.

-Though projecting the signal significance for 20 \fb of 8 TeV is a worthy enterprise, especially if the signal significance can breach 3$\sigma$, we underscore that the most important aspect of the forthcoming 20 \fb of data to observe is whether the SUSY mass scale of the best fits in No-Scale \fsu5 continues to live in the $M_{1/2}$ = 675--829 GeV region that we discovered for the leptonic collider studies here for both 7 TeV and 8 TeV.
-A consistent landing of the data production at the LHC from 4.7 \fb at 7 TeV to 9.7 \fb and 13.0 \fb at 8 TeV, and then prospectively to 20 \fb at 8 TeV in the context of No-Scale \fsu5, must begin to sound alarms that such consistency across three years of data collection and an upgrade in beam collision energy is incompatible with the very random nature of statistical fluctuations themselves.
+If in fact the excess production above the background estimates discussed here is attributable to new physics and not the result of several parallel background fluctuations, then the growth in the signal for larger statistics should remain reasonably proportional to the increase in luminosity and thus a large deviation of events beyond SM expectations should be clearly evident in the early data acquisition of the 13 TeV LHC scheduled to energize in 2015.
 It remains to be seen whether these small discrepancies shall ultimately be attributed to primarily statistical or systematic origins in either or both of the independently collected data sets.
-In view of that, we await the LHC data recorded through the conclusion of 2012 that could clarify whether these event excesses beyond expectations are triggered by fluctuations in the observed 9.7 \fb and 13.0 \fb data or possibly the appearance of new physics.
-We do believe though that the suggestive correlations presented here of five statistically independent SUSY searches all correlating to the same SUSY mass scale could be indicative of what the upcoming complete set of 8 TeV statistics could bring to bear upon the high-energy physics community.
+In view of that, we await the 13 TeV LHC that will clarify whether these event excesses beyond expectations are triggered by fluctuations in the observed 9.7 \fb and 13.0 \fb data or possibly the appearance of new physics.